Hey Violet: 2015–2018: Rebranding as Hey Violet and From the Outside

-2019–present: Singles and Shipp's departure
+2019–2024: Singles, Shipp's departure, Aftertaste, and disbandment

 The band released a new single titled "Better by Myself" on April 12, 2019, along with a music video, directed by Marcella Cytrynowicz.

 On April 16, 2019, following allegations of sexual assault, Hey Violet announced Shipp's departure from the band via Twitter.

 Throughout 2019, the band released a slew of singles, including "Close My Eyes" on June 21, "Queen of the Night" on July 19, and "Clean" on October 17.

-On March 12, 2021, after not releasing any music for the year of 2020, the band released a new single called "Friends Like This" and announced they'll be releasing three more EPs that, according to Hollywood Life, will be about loss, falling to their vices and growing from your mistakes.
+On March 12, 2021, after not releasing any music for the year of 2020, the band released a new single called "Friends Like This" and announced they would release three more EPs that, according to Hollywood Life, are about loss, falling to their vices and growing from your mistakes.
 Rena admits that "Friends Like This" is about "how [she] leaned into so many unhealthy habits trying to escape [her] own mind that [she] couldn't even connect" with those around her.
 The first EP in the series, Problems, addresses loss and loneliness, while the second EP focuses on vices that "satiate the longing for wholeness."
 Problems was released on June 18, 2021.
 On October 22, 2021, the second EP in the series, Deep End was released.
 The final EP in the series, Bloom, was released on April 29, 2022.

+On October 6, 2023, it was announced that the band had signed to Hopeless Records and released their first single for the label, "I Should Call My Friends," on October 13, 2023.
+The track was produced by John O'Callaghan of the Maine.

+On May 31, 2024, Hey Violet announced on their Instagram page that the band would be breaking up on June 28, 2024, following the release of their final album Aftertaste.
+The album includes the final songs they had been working on before they made the decision to end the band.